-[#]Correspondence should be addressed to Daojun Chen, MD, PhD, E-mail: daodaodao19785@163.com abundant.
+^{}Correspondence should be addressed to Correspondence should be addressed to CHEN Dao Jun, MD, PhD, E-mail: daodaodao19785@163.com more than 270 MC homologs^[3], of which MCleucine-arginine (MC-LR) is the most toxic and abundant.
 MC-LR contamination levels in the environment range from 0.1 μ g/L to a few mg/L^[4].
 South Africa is currently the most heavily polluted by MCs in surface water, with 124,460 μg/L detected in its reservoir^[5].
-The MC-LR in water from Lake Tai in 2007 showed that the maximum concentration was 0.522 μg/L^[6].
-The highest concentration of MCs in groundwater in Lake Chaohu is 1.07 $\mu g/L^{[6]}$.
-In the high-incidence area of liver cancer, the concentration of MC-LR in pond and ditch water was found to be as high as 1.158 μ g/L^[7], exceeding the national drinking water limit standard (1 μg/L) specified by the World Health Organization in 1998^[2].
+The MC-LR in water from Lake Tai in 2007 showed that the maximum concentration was $0.522 \mu g/L^{[6]}$.
+The highest concentration of MCs in groundwater in Lake Chaohu is 1.07 μg/L^[6].
+In the high-incidence area of liver cancer, concentration of MC-LR in pond and ditch water was found to be as high as 1.158 $\mu g/L^{[7]}$, exceeding the national drinking water limit standard (1 μg/L) specified by the World Health Organization in 1998^[2].
 MC-LR is considered a tumor promoter in mammals because of its potent inhibitory effects on protein phosphatase 1 and 2A^[2].
 MC-LR is a metabolism-disrupting chemical that can perturb lipid metabolites and contribute to the development of metabolic syndromes^[3].
 MC-LR accumulates in the liver mainly through blood circulation.
 Metabolic disturbances, including fatty acid beta-oxidation and hepatic lipoprotein output, are significantly inhibited in mice after short-term, low-dose MC-LR exposure, resulting in nonalcoholic fatty liver disease^[4,8].

-Biographical notes of the first authors: Meiyan Yang, female, born in 1997, Master, majoring in biomarkers of environmental health; Furong Yu, female, born in 1978, Master, majoring in biomarkers of environmental factors and tumors.
+Biographical notes of the first authors: YANG Mei Yan, female, born in 1997, Master, majoring in biomarkers of environmental health; YU Fu Rong, female, born in 1978, Master, majoring in biomarkers of environmental factors and tumors.